jeffreyrdcs/Exercise_projects/RDPass/README.md

 Functionality
 ---------
-- Password should be stored in multiple database to avoid all the password getting compromised in one-go (Done)
+- Password should be stored in multiple databases to avoid all the password getting compromised in one-go (Done)
-- Allow multiple database to be created (Done)
+- Allow multiple databases to be created with the manager (Done)
 - Password in each database should be encrypted, ideally in an unique way (Done)
-- Master key (the password to get into the GUI), should be hashed as well (Done)
+- Master key (the password to get into the database), should be hashed as well (Done)
 - One-button Copy to clipboard
 - Search function for the password (Done)
 - Timer counter for inactivity, auto log-out, auto clipboard clear